TusKabina/sftp-client/README.md

 ./SftpClient
 ```

-# Build With Visual Studio (cross-platform)
+## Build With Visual Studio (cross-platform)
 1. Clone the repository:
 ```bash
 git clone <repo_url>
 ```
 2. Open the project folder in Visual Studio
-3. Connect to the remote server with `cross-platform` option.
+3. Connect to the remote server using the `cross-platform` option.
-4. In `CMakePresets.json`, update the hard coded variables so they point to the correct path:
+4. In `CMakePresets.json`, update the hard-coded variables so they point to the correct path:
 	- `QT_DIR5`
 	- `QT_QPA_PLATFORM_PLUGIN_PATH`
 5. Visual Studio will automatically run `CMake` and configure the project.
 If not, go to `Project -> Configure SftpClient`.